gorbit99/tiny-slime/README.md

 capacity at the cost of 3 extra millimeters in height.

 Components, including straps cost about $11 per tracker shipped.

+> [!WARNING]
+> There are several different Supermini ESP32-C3 variants out there.
+It's
+> generally not recommended to go for one that doesn't have an external antenna
+> socket because of bad antenna quality.
+Others have also had issues with the
+> "ESP32-C3 Pro" boards (blue ones) not working with the design at all.

 > [!TIP]
 > These links only act as examples.
 They will almost certainly not be the best